Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

-Notice that, by the very definition, the reduced manifold of \(\cL\) is \(\cL_0\), and we have a natural transitive action of $\rOsp(m|2n)$ on the supermanifold $\cL$.
-We also define $\cLf$ as the open submanifold of $\cL$ corresponding to the open subset $\cLfo$ of $\cL_0$ (see Sec. \ref{lagr-sec}). \end{definition}
+As for any closed analytic subsupergroup of an analytic Lie supergroup it is possible to construct the quotient $\rOsp(m|2n)/P$.
+This is a complex analytic supermanifold, that we call the \textit{super Lagrangian} and denote it by $\cL$.
+Notice that, by the very definition, the reduced manifold of \(\cL\) is $\wt{\cL}$, the ordinary Lagrangian manifold in $\rSp(2n,\C)$, and we have a natural transitive action of $\rOsp(m|2n)$ on the supermanifold $\cL$.
+We also define $\cLf$ as the open subsupermanifold of $\cL$ corresponding to the open subset $\cLfo$ of $\wt{\cL}$:

-\begin{remark} $\cL$ is the complex supermanifold of Lagrangian subspaces in $\C^{m|2n}$.
-It is realized as the orbit of the topological point: